 And we welcome back the Bilsdale Silver Band for tunes of yesteryear.

-There is free on site parking for all visitors and the Showfield is two minutes walk from the lovely Stokesley town centre where there are plenty of shops, restaurants and cafes, and a pleasant walk by the River Leven.
-Entrance is £5, with a family ticket for 2 adults and 2 children £12
+There’s free on site parking for all visitors and the Showfield is two minutes walk from Stokesley’s lovely town centre with its choice of shops, restaurants and cafes, and a pleasant walk by the River Leven.
+Exhibitors to the show go free.
+Visitor entrance is £6, with a family ticket for 2 adults and 2 children £14

 E-mail : firstname.lastname@example.org